Breisach: Transport

 Breisach station was, until 1945, the frontier station on the Freiburg–Colmar international railway line.
 Since the railway bridge across the Rhine was destroyed during the Second World War, railway services have been restricted to the German side of the river.
-The Breisgau S-Bahn connects Breisach to Freiburg via Gottenheim over the remaining section of the Freiburg–Colmar line, whilst the Kaiserstuhlbahn connects Breisach to Riegel via Vogtsburg and Endingen.
+The Breisgau S-Bahn connects Breisach to Freiburg im Breisgau via Gottenheim over the remaining section of the Freiburg–Colmar line, whilst the Kaiserstuhlbahn connects Breisach to Riegel via Vogtsburg and Endingen.

 The federal road B 31 leads to Lindau and the N 415 on the French side connects Breisach to Colmar.

 Local businesses

 One of Europe's largest wine cellars called Badischer Winzerkeller eG is located in Breisach.
 Viticulture is very important for the economy of both Breisach and the Kaiserstuhl.